Cerinthus

 - What is the difference between Cerinthianism and orthodox Christianity?

-- The primary difference is that Cerinthianism separates Jesus and the Christ into two distinct entities, while orthodox Christianity maintains that Jesus Christ is one person with both a fully divine and fully human nature.
-This distinction affects the understanding of the Incarnation and the significance of Jesus' death and resurrection.
+- The main difference is that Cerinthianism separates Jesus and the Christ into two distinct entities, whereas orthodox Christianity teaches that Jesus Christ is one person who is both fully divine and fully human.
+This distinction affects the understanding of the Incarnation, atonement, and resurrection.

 - Are there modern versions of Cerinthianism?

-- While there are no direct modern versions of Cerinthianism, some contemporary theological movements explore similar ideas about the separation of Jesus' divine and human natures.
+- While no major modern religious movements directly identify with Cerinthianism, some contemporary interpretations of Christianity that emphasize a separation between Jesus' humanity and divinity may echo Cerinthian ideas.
 However, these are generally considered outside mainstream Christian orthodoxy.

 - Is there anything Cerinthus got right?